How to format text in Confluence Cloud: the beginner’s guide

 Underline

-To write text that’s underlined, click More formatting (the three dots) from the Confluence page toolbar, then, click Underline.
+To write text that’s underlined, select the arrow beside the Italics icon in the Confluence page toolbar, then click Underline.

 When to use it: To emphasise or differentiate the text, e.g. some team members’ names might be underlined to show that they have a certain responsibility.